In my long career,

-I’ve always loved learning and sharing knowledge, and combining my content creation skills and creativity with full instructional design responsibilities – was just the best combination.
-I dove into adult learning theories and learned them backwards and forwards.
-I learned the software required for the job, and honed my skills working on freelance projects.
-And I sought out any knowledge gaps I might be missing and dedicated to filling each of them, thoroughly and one by one.
-I also was lucky enough to do a 6-month apprenticeship with an experienced Learning Manager and Instructional Designer, who recognized all the overlap of skills from my producer years, and helped me to become a well rounded ID, with real value to offer my clients and teams.
+I’ve always loved learning and sharing knowledge, and combining my content creation skills and creativity with full instructional design responsibilities has been the best decision I’ve ever made.
+Once I decided to combine the two, I dove into adult learning theories and learned them backwards and forwards.
+I learned the software required for the job, and I sought out any knowledge gaps I might be missing – and dedicated to filling each of them, thoroughly and one by one.
+I was also lucky enough to do an apprenticeship with an experienced Learning Manager and Instructional Designer, who recognized all the overlap of skills from my producer years, and helped me to become a more well rounded ID, with real value to offer my clients and teams.

-Please find my portfolio for your perusal here, and please feel free to request a resume or references if you’d like as well.
+Please find my portfolio for your perusal by clicking [here], and please feel free to request a resume or references if you’d like as well.
 I will be quite happy to oblige.
 Thank you kindly for stopping by and for your time.
 (If you’re a glutton for punishment, or just curious about who I am outside of my work experience, you’ll find a few random facts below).

 FEW RANDOM FACTS: